If you are interested in resources for remote instruction due to COVID-19, please visit CAT's REMOTE TEACHING RESOURCES.

-Anderson School of Managment Fully Employed MBA (FEMBA) FLEX: An executive MBA program that offers an innovative, hybrid scheduling option that blends online and on-campus learning environments.
+Anderson School of Management Fully Employed MBA (FEMBA) FLEX: An executive MBA program that offers an innovative, hybrid scheduling option that blends online and on-campus learning environments.

 Center for the Advancement of Teaching: CAT offers a range of services geared to helping instructors realize their instructional vision.
 Services include course design, TA training, a media lab, assessment, BruinCast lecture capture, Audio Visual Services, and a variety of instructional workshops.

-Center for Educational Assessment: A divison of CAT (see below), the CEA provides comprehensive institutional support to help faculty identify workable assessment strategies that facilitate the development of academic programs, quality of instruction, student learning, internal and external grant funding, and research publications.
+Center for Educational Assessment: A division of CAT, the CEA provides comprehensive institutional support to help faculty identify workable assessment strategies that facilitate the development of academic programs, quality of instruction, student learning, internal and external grant funding, and research publications.